mikel-brostrom/boxmot/README.md

 <details>
 <summary>Select Yolov5 model</summary>

-There is a clear trade-off between model inference speed and accuracy.
-In order to make it possible to fulfill your inference speed/accuracy needs you can select a Yolov5 family model for automatic download
+There is a clear trade-off between model inference speed and overall performance.
+In order to make it possible to fulfill your inference speed/accuracy needs you can select a Yolov5 family model for automatic download.
+These model can be further optimized for you needs by the [export.py](https://github.com/ultralytics/yolov5/blob/master/export.py) script

 ```bash